-In Year 6 we will be looking at the skills of retrieval, interpreting and commenting on what we read.
+In year 6, we will be looking at the skills of retrieval, interpreting and commenting when reading during guided reading lessons.
 This strategy is called the RIC or Finger Head Heart strategy.

 RETRIEVAL: Understand, summarise, retrieve and record information from texts.
 FINGER

 INTERPRET: Deduce, infer or predict information, events or ideas from text, justifying using the text.
 HEAD

 COMMENT: Explain and comment on writers’ use of language, structure and presentation, and the overall impact on the reader.
 HEART